 A bit about the Lungs

-Sometimes I can say absolutes – if you are coughing, your Lungs are involved.
+Sometimes I can say absolutes – if you are coughing, your Lungs are absolutely involved.
 If the pattern is chronic, other organs will likely be involved too.
 The Lungs hold the distinction of being called “The delicate organs”.
 They have the closest connection to the exterior and are, therefore, most susceptible to an exterior invasion.
 The Lungs also rule over the throat and the sinuses and they are the organs most responsible for creating our “Wei Qi” or immune systems.
 Their function of “descending and dispersing” is imperative for moving Qi, Blood and Fluids throughout the body.
 The Lungs are all about proper mucus and movement of Qi and fluids and they are easily affected by heat, dryness, and phlegm.

 Interior pattern coughs are chronic in nature.
 They arise from disharmonies that have been lingering in the body for some time, of the person suffers from a constitutional weakness.
 Coughs in this category would include a asthma, or any acute cough pattern that is allowed to linger and develops into a deeper pattern like bronchitis and tuberculosis.
 Chronic patterns take time to clear, and the sooner you get working on them, the stronger and less susceptible to acute patterns you will become.

 Colors matter – When it comes to coughs, if the face is pale, the person is weak, we need to treat cold.
 If the face or tongue is red, there is heat to be treated.
 White phlegm indicates cold, yellow indicates heat and green is infection.

 Sounds matter – How does the cough sound?
 Loud, barking coughs are indicate an excess pattern that will need clearing, as opposed to weak, soft coughs that indicate deficiency patterns.
-Rattling sounds in the lungs indicate phlegm that needs clearing.
+Rattling sounds in the Lungs indicate phlegm that needs clearing.

 What you can do for coughs